microsoft/genaiscript/docs/src/content/docs/reference/cli/commands.md

   list                      List all available scripts in workspace create <name>             Create a new script fix                       fix all definition files compile [folders...]
-Compile all script in workspace model [options] [script]  List model connection information for scripts help [command]            display help for command
+Compile all scripts in workspace model [options] [script]  List model connection information for scripts help [command]            display help for command
 ```